-Please note that I am not an affiliate for any beauty or cosmetic brands, so I do not make money off any of the links shared on this page.
-I'm just a big fan of press-on nails.
+Please note that I am not affiliated with any beauty or cosmetic brands, so I do not make money off any of the links shared on this page.
+I'm just a big fan of press-on nails and believe that affordable and convenient manicures should be accessible to everyone.

 Press-on manicures are long-lasting, chip-proof, affordable, mess-free, and convenient.
 What's not to like?